UseG1GC/xanicle-compilation/README.md

  - Rescue Mad AI from the Institution of the Clinically Deranged
  - Actually fix Mad AI
 #  🐟 Bot
-Me when 🐟 blows up ProperDiamond's gpu
+🐟 blows up ProperDiamond's gpu
 ## Overview of 🐟
  - Fisherman (🐟🐟🐟)
  - Text to speech